-preCookSourceOps checkbox Default: Off Note: Empirical tests have found that source Ops are typically followed by some form of prune operation; as a result, in these cases, turning on preCookSourceOps can generate more scene graph consumption and traversal times locations than is required which can lead to increased memory consumption and traversar times. preCookKeyOps checkbox Default: On If turned on, Geolib3-MT identifies Ops within the Op tree that can be evaluated in parallel.
-An example of this is the Merge Op: Geolib3-MT evaluates each branch in parallel, which can reduce scene traversal times. preCookAllLocations If turned on, Geolib3-MT cooks all remaining scene graph locations, fully expanding the scene.
+preCookSourceOps Checkbox If turned on, Geolib3-MT first fully traverses the scene generated by any source Op (any Op with no inputs) found in the Op tree.
+This setting can provide benefits when loading in geometry caches or other asset types.
+Note: Empirical tests have found that source Ops are typically followed by some form of prune operation; as a result, in these cases, turning on preCookSourceOps can generate more scene graph turning on preCookSourceOps can generate more scene graph locations than is required which can lead to increased memory consumption and traversal times. preCookKeyOpsIf turned on, Geolib3-MT identifies Ops within the Op tree that can be evaluated in parallel.

+An example of this is the Merge Op: